PhilKeeble/philkeeble.github.io/_posts/2020-06-14-BeginRE-Walkthrough.md

 We randomize two values and then reference a single byte in memory using the sum of these values as an offset (you can think of it as fetching an element from an array using an index).
 If some specific bit is set in the fetched byte - we go and randomize an offset all over again.
 If the bit is not set - we set it and continue with the loop.

 ​
-This logic smells like random positioning of mines: say the 8th LSB marks a mine.
-If we randomize a location where this bit is already set (namely, a mine is already present) - we try finding another proper location.
+This logic seems like random positioning of mines where the 8th LSB marks a mine.
+If we randomize a location where this bit is already set (a mine is already present) - we try finding another proper location.
 Otherwise - if there is no mine on the square - we set a mine.

 ​
 Now that the loop is understood, we move on to dynamic analysis.
 Keep in mine the memory location of where rand is happening (DAT_1005340), as mines will be placed somewhere near here.
 In the tutorial they use OllyDbg, but we are using a more modern version for this, so I used x32dbg (which is a 32 bit plugin for x64dbg).
 This is more actively maintained and runs on modern systems.